 After a request for investigation is filed, the Commission and its staff act as expeditiously as possible yet give every complaint careful attention.
 The Commission determines the scope of the staff’s investigation.
 If the Commission needs additional facts or information from the grievant, a member of the staff will contact the grievant.
 Once the staff's investigation is complete, the matter is forwarded to the Commission for consideration.
 As that can take several weeks (or longer), the Commission usually does not consider Requests for Investigation at the meeting immediately after they are submitted by a grievant.
 As the Commission lacks authority to change a judicial decision, a grievant who is a litigant should not postpone a review of appellate options while waiting for the outcome of a Commission investigation.

 After the Commission's decision, the grievant will be advised of the resolution in writing (but not details about the investigation or decision, based on the confidential nature of the Commission's operations).
 For additional information on the Commission procedures, including common questions asked about its investigations, please refer to the Investigation and Complaint Process and FAQs ("Frequently Asked Questions") pages of this site, which may be accessed through the Home Page.

-Please be reminded that the Commission is not a court, so it may not review legal or factual decisions of judiical officers, and it may not intervene in cases.
+Please be reminded that the Commission is not a court, so it may not review legal or factual decisions of judicial officers, and it may not intervene in cases.
 The Commission does not have authority to direct judicial officers to take any action in a case.